aceres/cas-fee-project2-af/README.md

 * When a recipe has been created by a user
 * When a recipe has been updated by a user
 * When a recipe has been deleted by a user
+* When the picture is missed after clicking saving new recipe in the add form

+:exclamation: Note: When a user change the picture in the edit form and after clicking saving in the edit form the old picture will be removed from the file storage (Firebase)

 ### Favorite